STAMP-project/pitmp-maven-plugin/README.md

 Output of PMP
 =============

-PIT produces a report which includes:
+PIT produces a report that includes:
 * a summary of line coverage and mutation coverage scores:
 ![PIT summary](docs/pit_summary_dnoo.png)
 * a detail report for each class combining line coverage and mutation coverage